kyleADHD/OpenTranslate/README.md

 # OpenTranslate

 OpenTranslate is powered by an opensource translation engine, giving you great translations.
-However it has a 5000 character limit per a day, per IP.
+However we do have a 500 character limit per a translation we are currently still working on bulk translations per use.
-This can be used asynchronously.
+This can be used synchronously or asynchronously.

+## Optimizations

+We have added better error handling to the package and fixed up some bugs that we found during testing which caused empty json strings to be returned.
 ## Package Dependencies

 | Package             | Version                                                              |